gmohandas/denstatbank/README.md

 We have now extracted the list of all acceptable values for the variable 'time'.
-Now, we need to put this inside a dictionary where the dictionary key is the variable name (in Danish).
-The variable_dict method that you can call with the client does this for you.
+Now, we need to put this inside a dictionary where the dictionary key is the variable name (in Danish, so 'time' becomes 'tid').
+The client has a method called `variable_dict()` which does this for you.

 ```
 >>> tid = sbc.variable_dict(code='tid', values=years)
 ```

-Finally, we query the data with the table id and pass the variables dictionary inside of a list.
-You must use a list here since more than one variable can be passed.
+Finally, we query the data by passing the table id and the variables dictionary as a keyword arguments.
+The dictionary must be placed inside a list as the method can accept more than one variables dictionary.

 ```
 >>> df = sbc.data(table_id='folk1a', variables=[tid])